iyanmv/qiskit-leaky-layout/README.md

 A transpilation layout plugin for [Qiskit](https://github.com/Qiskit/qiskit) that demonstrates how a modified transpilation stage can be used to hide classical information in the final transpiled quantum circuit.

-Current implementation, by default, tries to encode the UTF-8 encoded string `My secret data encoded in the transpiled circuit layout.` into the transpiled circuit.
+The current implementation, by default, tries to encode the UTF-8 encoded string `My secret data encoded in the transpiled circuit layout.` into the transpiled circuit.
 Custom data will be used if available in `builtins.data` (see [the example](#Example) below).
 If data is too large to be encoded into the given circuit, the layout plugin fallbacks to the